SSWConsulting/SSW.Rules.Content/rules/have-a-companywide-word-template/rule.md

 ---
 type: rule
-title: Logon - Do you have a company-wide Word template?
+title: Log on - Do you have a company-wide Word template?
 uri: have-a-companywide-word-template
 authors:
   - title: Adam Cogan